awareseven/OSINTsources/README.md

 * [Keyhole](https://keyhole.co/) - Keyhole is a Hashtag Analytics and Social Media Analytics company who provides real-time data with hashtag tracking for Twitter, Instagram and Facebook.
 * [Klear](https://klear.com/) - Klear is an influencer marketing platform that helps brands build, scale and measure influencer campaigns.
 * [Kred](https://www.home.kred/) - Kred is a global community of leading bloggers, champion content creators, social-savvy CEOs, blockchain pioneers and the new movers and shakers.
-* [ManyContacts Mail Check](https://www.manycontacts.com/en/mail-check) - Provide email addresses and we discover all related social network profiles: linkedin, twitter, facebook, angelList... you also get the names, jobs, address, phone
+* [ManyContacts Mail Check](https://www.manycontacts.com/en/mail-check) - Provide email addresses and we discover all related social network profiles: linkedin, twitter, facebook, angelList... you also get the names, jobs, address, phone number and more.
 * [Mention](https://mention.com/en/) - Mention enables brands and agencies to monitor the web, listen to their audience and manage social media.
 * [MustBePresent](https://sproutsocial.com/) - Understand and reach your audience, engage your community and measure performance with the only all-in-one social media management platform built for connection.
 * [netlytic](https://netlytic.org/) - Netlytic is a community-supported text and social networks analyzer for social media researchers and educators to study public discourse on social media sites.